Blue’s Clues Birthday Party Ideas

 When I was a child, Blue’s Clues was a big hit!
 I was a little older when it came out, but I got my little cousin watching it.

-Steve came out with that heartfelt message a while back to the kids who watched the show and he made us all cry.
-With that message, parents introduced their kids to the new version of the show and a whole new generation is now in love with Blue’s Clues.
+Steve came out with that heartfelt special message a while back to the kids who watched the show and he made us all cry.
+With that message, parents introduced their kids to the new version of the interactive preschool series and a whole new generation is now in love with Blue’s Clues.

 Including my 2-year-old son!

-For his 2nd birthday party, we decided to go with a Blue’s Clues theme!
+For his 2nd birthday party, we decided to go with a Blue’s Clues party theme!

-There are so many fun things to do for food, decorations, games, favors, and more!
+There are so many fun Blue's Clues Birthday Party Ideas to do for food, decorations, games, favors, and more!